-If it becomes necessary to replace the mains power supply flexible cable, use only cable with the correct current rating.
+If it becomes necessary to replace the mains flexible supply cable, use only cable with correct current rating.
 Access to the supply terminals is gained by removing the power source side panels.
 The replacement cable must be fitted and retained in the same manner as the original.